-14.012 BF275 – Bucculatricidae – Bucculatrix bechsteinella – Hawthorn Tuft – (Bechstein & Scharfenberg, 1805) Adult Micro: CAT 2 – Confusion Species – Leaf-miner: CAT L – The leaf or a Photo required – reared and possibly dissected PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+14.012 BF275 – Bucculatricidae – Bucculatrix bechsteinella – Hawthorn Tuft – (Bechstein & Scharfenberg, 1805) Adult Micro: CAT 2 – Can be confused with other species – Leaf-miner: CAT L – The leaf or a Photo required – reared and possibly dissected Larval Case: C1 – Distinctive Species – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Black – Uncertain/Unknown – Insufficient Data purple – Leaf Miner